KentHaeger/SaveOurShip2/README.md

 Developed by Kentington and Thain

+SoS2's return would not have been possible without the tireless work of community volunteers.
+Featuring user-created ship designs, major community maintenance updates, and more, SoS2 owes thanks to:

 2.7 Maintainer: Boris(Bqr1s on Github)

 Testers: Dreamingofstarlight(Lunarium), I Forgot, Sym/Grimmy, Clever Ape, Dragoncri, Epoch_soc, Doubleface1369, Stylish, Splinter, TheGruntBox, Zeah